unsinc/uns-sensor/README.md

 1. There are several files downloaded to the system to help condifure the IDS container or in prerperation for multi-tenancy use in Suricata
 	- As of right now I am not able to get multi-tenancy to function in Suricata usng the device command.
 So all SPAN interfaces are using the same main suricata.yaml file.
 	- The additional eth<#>.yaml files are in preperation for multi-tenancy
-1. The agent will be installed manually on the sns partition oafter this has been run
+1. The agent will be installed manually on the sns partition oafter the initial ansible-pull has been run